Marine Strategy Framework Directive: First Implementation of the MSFD

 EU Member States were given two years to transpose the MSFD into national legislation with the infringement deadline of 15 July 2010.

 Initial assessments on current environmental status of waters and the environmental impacts of human activities were to be completed by 15 July 2012.
 By December 2013 "all but a few" Member States concerned had reported to the European Commission.
 Most states had reported on most articles and the 11 qualitative descriptors of GES, however the quality of report varied widely between countries and descriptors.

 The target year of 2012 was set for establishing and maintaining ecologically representative systems of marine protected areas during the 7th Conference of the Parties to the Convention on Biological Diversity.
 The MSFD was designed to support this initiative.

 Establishment and implementation of monitoring programmes for ongoing assessments and updates of targets were to be completed by 15 July 2014.
 All Member States apart from Malta, Greece and Poland reported their monitoring programmes on time.

 The European Commission was set to present a first evaluation report on the implementation of the MSFD within two years of receiving all programmes of measure and, in any case, by 2019 at the latest.
 Subsequent reports by the European Commission are set to be published every six years thereafter.
 The initial 2017 report found that only a few Member States had operational monitoring programmes in place by 2014, with many members expecting to be fully in place by 2018 or after 2020, by which GES was expected to be achieved.

 In 2018, the second cycle of MSFD implementation was set to start.
 The Commission recommended all Member States take action to fully implement monitoring programmes to avoid gaps in assessment by 2018.

 2020 was the target set in the MSFD by which to achieve good environmental status in all marine environments.
 Provisions were outlined for two cases in which Member States could not achieve GES by 2020; if a Member State is unable to meet environmental targets due to actions outside of their control, i.e. due to other states' actions or inactions, or if an environmental issue is found but cannot be tackled by measures at the national level without compromising other community or international agreements.
 This goal was not achieved in all EU waters across all descriptors.

 Challenges in Achieving GES

-The MSFD is perceived by policymakers and experts as an improvement for the protection of the European marine environment especially as regards to biodiversity conservation.
+The MSFD is perceived by policymakers and experts as an improvement for the protection of the European marine environment especially as regards biodiversity conservation.
 Despite this – as well as the fact that the MSFD is the largest attempt by the EU to protect and improve the health of European oceans and seas – GES was not achieved in all EU waters across all 11 descriptors.
 There are several factors that might contribute to explain this paradox.